Massive gas tanker explosion in Mexico City kills 3 people and injures 70 others

 Cesar Cravioto, the government secretary of Mexico City, said the fire was "completely under control.”

-The gas tanker laying on its side had the logo of the energy business Silza on its side, but in a call with the Associated Press an official at the company who did not want to be identified company denied that it was their vehicle, saying they only operate in northern Mexico.
+The gas tanker laying on its side had the logo of the energy business Silza on its side, but in a call with The Associated Press a company official who did not want to be identified denied it was their vehicle, saying they only operate in northern Mexico.
 The company did not immediately respond to an email requesting more details.

-The explosion occurred on one of the most important roadways flowing out of the country's capital on the way to the city of Puebla.
-After hours of closures, the city's government reopened the roadway on Wednesday evening.
+The explosion occurred on one of the most important roadways flowing out of the capital on the way to the city of Puebla.
+The roadway was reopened by evening.